The Asia Pacific Medico- Legal Agencies (APMLA) network has 20 forensic medical member institutions from 18 Asian and Pacific nations.

 Improved career development for individual clinicians and scientists

-DVI Cooperation As a non-profit organization, the APMLA is always eager to assist countries in times of need.
-Recently APMLA member institutions from Malaysia, Indonesia and Australia participated in the Flight MH17 disaster victim identification (DVI) operations in the Ukraine (Malaysia) and The Netherlands (Malaysia, Indonesia and Australia) in 2014.
-A few months later, Malaysian and Korean DVI Teams provided assistance to DVI Indonesia following the downing of Flight QZ8501 in Surabaya, Indonesia.
-The Malaysian DVI Team also worked with the DVI Indonesia Team following the capsize of a passenger boat in Malaysia.
+The APMLA’s member organisations can be asked to assist countries in times of need.
+APMLA member institutions from Malaysia, Indonesia and Australia participated in the Flight MH17 disaster victim identification (DVI) operations in the Ukraine (Malaysia) and The Netherlands (Malaysia, Indonesia, and Australia) in 2014.
+A few months later, Malaysian, and Korean DVI Teams deployed to assist DVI Indonesia following the downing of Flight QZ8501 in Surabaya.
+The Malaysian DVI Team also worked with the Indonesian DVI Team following the capsize of a passenger boat in Malaysia.

 Cooperation with ASEANAPOL

-In the unfortunate event of mass disaster or terrorist attack, a multidisciplinary approach is needed in the management of the victims, especially the dead.
-First responders are usually from the non-forensic background such as armed forces, the police, firefighters and volunteers.
-Thus there is a huge potential to provide training and guidance to the first responders in the disaster missions and responsibilities in managing the dead.
-First responders have a huge role to play not only in search and rescue but also in maximising the likelihood of later identification of the deceased through documentation and best practice retrieval methods.
+In the unfortunate event of mass disaster or terrorist attack, a multidisciplinary response approach is needed in the management of the dead.
+First responders are usually from the non-forensic background such as armed forces, the police, firefighters, and volunteers.
+There is a huge potential to provide training and guidance to the first responders in disaster response responsibilities in managing the dead.
+First responders play a role in search and rescue, and also in maximising the likelihood of later identification of the deceased through documentation and best practice retrieval methods.
 This coalition will greatly enhance the cooperative assistance in DVI as well as in disaster management in the Asia Pacific region.

 APMLA HISTORY